The EDSAC Replica Project aims to reconstruct one of the most important early British digital computers.

-We are now initially targeting to have a working reconstruction of EDSAC as it was in 1951 (when it was in everyday service at the University of Cambridge Mathematical Laboratory) operational in summer 2018.
+We are now initially targeting to have a working reconstruction of EDSAC as it was in 1951 (when it was in everyday service at the University of Cambridge Mathematical Laboratory) operational by the end of 2019.

 The story of the project is being told through a series of short videos.

 The EDSAC Replica Project is a registered charity and is affiliated to the UK’s Computer Conservation Society.

 The Electronic Delay Storage Automatic Calculator (EDSAC) was originally built in in the Cambridge University Mathematical Laboratory by a team lead by the late Professor Sir Maurice Wilkes immediately following the Second World War.